prooph/message-flow-analyzer/README.md

 The message flow is written to an output file (`prooph_message_flow.json` by default).

-For now that's it.
-But imagine what you can do with this information!
-We'll add different output formatters to generate config for d3js or draw.io.
-The message flow analyzer will also be part of the upcoming `event-store-mgmt-ui` and will allow you to connect the message flow with your event streams for debugging and monitoring.

 ## How?

 The package uses the excellent libraries [roave/better-reflection](https://github.com/Roave/BetterReflection) and [nikic/php-parser](https://github.com/nikic/PHP-Parser) (which is used by Roave/BetterReflection internally, too)

-## WIP

-`prooph/message-flow-analyzer` and the `event-store-mgmt-ui` are work in progress.
-There is no roadmap defined yet.
-If you think your project could benefit from a stable version and you or your company would like to support development then [get in touch](http://getprooph.org/#get-in-touch).

 ## Filters